open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 You can enable [extensions][] by setting the following property:

 {{% config_option name="otel.javaagent.extensions" %}}
-  Path to a an extension jar file or folder, containing jar files.
+  Path to an extension jar file or folder, containing jar files.
 If pointing to a folder, every jar file in that folder will be treated as separate, independent extension.
 {{% /config_option %}}